Feather Bluster: Plot

 Unbeknownst to Foghorn and Dawg, their grandsons had been listening to them the whole time, with Foghorn dismissing Dawg's concern when the latter inquires about it.
 Towards the end of the cartoon, they decide to check on their grandsons, when Foghorn's grandson asks Pup to play "doctor", essentially tricking Pup into having his tongue painted green.

+Home media

+This short is available on disc 1 of the Looney Tunes Collector's Vault: Volume 3 Blu-ray set.